 Michigan man charged in Grindr murder says he ate part of victim after killing, court docs show

-WARNING: STORY BELOW CONTAINS GRAPHIC LANGUAGE
+WARNING: STORY BELOW CONTAINS GRAPHIC DETAILS

 The alleged killer of a murdered Michigan man last seen on Christmas Eve told authorities he stabbed the victim in the back, slit his throat, hung his body up on the ceiling from his ankles and cut off the victim’s testicles and ate them, according to court documents.